IRS Forms

 • If your plan was obtained through a Marketplace and you had premium tax credits, use Pub.
 974 to coordinate before you finalize.

-• If you are a retired public safety officer and your retirement plan paid premiums directly to the insurer, those dollars are generally not allowed on Form 7206.
+• If you are a retired public safety officer and your retirement plan paid premiums directly to the insurer, up to $3,000 of those nontaxable §402(l) distributions must be EXCLUDED from Form 7206 line 1 – they are already pre‑tax, so including them on Form 7206 would double‑count the same dollars.

 Documentation You Will Want Handy